 - feeding at the first sign of hunger

 - breastfeeding early and often, usually every 1 to 3 hours during the day and night

 - soothing your baby more quickly

 - gaining confidence in caring for your baby while experienced help is available

 How rooming-in supports exclusive breastfeeding

 Rooming-in also makes other healthy behaviors such as skin-to-skin care easier for mothers.
 Practicing skin-to-skin care on a regular basis has many proven benefits for both mom and baby, including improving breastfeeding outcomes.
 This practice also encourages newborns to initiate baby-led breastfeeding, where a baby uses his innate ability to locate and latch on to his mother’s breast.
-Mothers and babies who engage in skin-to-skin care are more likely to breastfeed for the first 1 to 4 months, and more likely to breastfeed for a longer period of time.
+Mothers and babies who engage in skin-to-skin care are more likely to initiate breastfeeding, and to continue for a longer period of time.